EduardoZepeda/coffee-bytes-hugo/content/posts/django/solr-en-django-con-haystack/index.en.md

 coverImage: images/solr-django-busquedas.jpg
 coverImageCredits: Credits to we_make_mangas
 date: '2022-05-26'
+seo_title: "Set Up Solr for Search in Django with Haystack"
+description: Configure Solr with Django Haystack for fast, full-text search and inverted indexing of your Django model content.
 title: How to implement Solr for searches or queries in Django?
 url: :sections[last]/searches-with-solr-with-django-haystack
 ---